LTheGreatest/ESOF_Project-Green_go/README.md

 - **Leaderboard.** A leaderboard system that shows the top community members in terms of points.
 The members in the top of the leaderboard may receive some prizes.

-- **Listing of existent activities.** A list of existence activities with their description, points that they give as reward for participating and some other useful information(depending on the activity).
+- **Listing of existing activities.** A list of existing activities with their description, points that they give as reward for participating and some other useful information(depending on the activity).